Renewable energy in Taiwan: Geothermal energy

 Taiwan is estimated to have 33,640 MW of geothermal energy.
 However, the energy is largely untapped for producing electricity.
-The highest potential of geothermal energy are in Hualien County, Taitung County, Nantou County, Yilan County and Tatun Volcano Group in Taipei.
+The highest potential of geothermal energy are in Hualien County, Taitung County, Nantou County, Yilan County and Tatun Volcanic Group in Taipei.

 The Chinese Petroleum Corporation drilled its first geothermal heat well in Yilan County in 1976.
 It once developed a geothermal power plant in Datong Township in 1981–1993 but it ended in failure.
 In August 2016, an exploration drilling for geothermal energy began in Sanxing Township, Yilan County developed by China National Petroleum Corporation, National Taiwan University and Industrial Technology Research Institute.

 Tidal and ocean current energy

 Due to its geography and climate Taiwan has little potential to harness tidal energy but significant potential to harness ocean current energy.

 A pilot project near Green Island is underway with involvement from the Ministry of Science and Technology, National Academy of Marine Research, National Sun Yat-sen University, and Wanchi Steel Industrial Co.